easybuilders/easybuild-tutorial/docs/installation/README.md

 **`$EB_PYTHON` and `$EB_VERBOSE`**

-If you want to control which Python version is used to run EasyBuild, you can speicfy the name or the full path to the `python` command that should be used by the `eb` command via the `$EB_PYTHON` environment variable.
+If you want to control which Python version is used to run EasyBuild, you can specify the name or the full path to the `python` command that should be used by the `eb` command via the `$EB_PYTHON` environment variable.

 For example, to ensure that `eb` uses `python3`: